-Can Duolingo actually help you reach fluency in a new language?
+Can Duolingo make you fluent?
+Can it actually help you reach fluency in a new language?
 Although it may not be able to make you completely fluent on its own, Duolingo can be an important and free resource on your language learning journey and shouldn’t be ignored!
 Here’s how you can use Duolingo to reach fluency.

 What is Fluency?

-Before we talk about whether Duolingo can make you fluent or not, we should quickly go over what fluency is.
+Let’s go over a bit more about what fluency means since it’s a highly debated topic.
 Fluency means something different to a lot of people, but the official definition is “the ability to speak or write a foreign language easily and accurately.”

 This means that there aren’t a lot of pauses and that besides an accent, the native speaker can speak their language without worrying about whether I understand or not.